 What a tricky thing, impermanence.
 We love it and hate it at the same time.
 We only want the good things to last, but it can’t always be like that.
 Not even with friends.
 When you travel alone, you realize it a week into your trip.
 By Week 3, you embrace it.
 It’s the one fact of life that backpackers have come to terms with: nothing in this world is constant.
 And a good connection can sometimes be as short-lived as a layover when you await a connecting flight.
 Impermanence grows congruently with mobility.

 Normally, you build and nurture friendships for five years or so.
 For a nomad, five days is too long.
 Five-hour friends are not uncommon.
 In the fast-paced, restless world of backpacking, hours may be too short but they are often memorable.
 Or even powerful.

-“The very first friend I made while traveling was a British woman named Selina,” I shared with Aurelian that night at the rooftop garden of our hostel in Melaka.
+“The very first friend I made while traveling was a British woman named Selina,” I shared with Aurelien that night at the rooftop garden of our hostel in Melaka.
 Our conversation just made a turn onto the Backpacking Alley.
 “I was too shy to meet people.
 She grabbed my arm, dragged me into the bar, and told me not to be shy to meet people, for no one’s gonna judge me.
 And if they did, they probably won’t see me again anyway.”

 He agreed before taking his last sip of cold beer.
 I raised my can for my last gulp too.
-In my head was a picture of Selina, Aurelian, and all the other five-hour friends I made in between.
+In my head was a picture of Selina, Aurelien, and all the other five-hour friends I made in between.
 Josephine.
 Martin.
 Ke.
 Sarah and Marten.
 Carrie and Daniel.
 Pete and Troy.
 Pedro and Margarita.
 Ana and Peter.
 Charlotte.
 Matt.
 Will.
 Rio.
 Amanda.
 Thomas.
 So many names, so little time.